Achilles tendon injury

 An Achilles tendon injury is an injury that happens to the largest tendon in the human body: the fibrous tissue that connects the two large muscles in the back of your calf with your heel bone.
 These muscles (the gastrocnemius and the soleus) create the power needed to push off with your foot or rise up on your toes.

-Symptoms of Achilles tendonitis can come on gradually or suddenly.
+Symptoms of Achilles tendinitis can come on gradually or suddenly.
 According to the American Orthopaedic Foot and Ankle Society, you may feel one or more of these common symptoms:

 - Mild pain after exercise or running that gradually worsens